 Missing Links in Fossils

 The first big problem with evolution is that the fossil record increasingly does not, support it, a fact that famous Prof Steven Jay Gould of Harvard has described as “the trade secret of paleontology.”
 Evolutionary theory claims that there once existed a whole series of successive forms of the various organisms alive today.
-These supposedly changed by infinitesimal amounts with each generation as they evolved into the present varieties, so the fossil record should show these gradual changes.
+These changed by infinitesimal amounts with each generation as they evolved into the present varieties, so the fossil record should show these gradual changes.
 But it doesn’t.
 Instead, it shows the sudden emergence of new species out of nowhere, fully complete with all their characteristics and not changing over time.
-It is almost entirely devoid of forms that can plausibly be identified as intermediates between older and newer ones.
+It is entirely devoid of forms that can be identified as intermediates between older and newer ones.
 This is popularly known as the “missing link’ problem, and it is massively systematic across different species and time periods.
 Worse, this problem is getting worse, not better, as more fossils are discovered, as the new fossils just resemble those already found and don’t fill in the gaps.
 In Darwin’s day, it was easy to claim that the fossils were there but had not been discovered.
-Problem is, we now have hundreds of thousands of well-catalogued fossils, from all continents and geologic eras, and we still haven’t found these intermediate forms.
+The problem is, we now have hundreds of thousands of well-cataloged fossils, from all continents and geologic eras, and we still haven’t found these intermediate forms.

-Another problem with evolution that has only gotten worse with increasing biological knowledge is the question of how life initially emerged from dead matter.
-As recently as the early 50’s, it was still possible to hypothesize that discoveries would reveal the existence of entities intermediate between single-celled organisms and complex lifeless molecules.
+Another problem with evolution is that it has only gotten worse with increasing biological knowledge is the question of how life initially emerged from dead matter.
+As recently as the early ’50s, it was still possible to hypothesize that discoveries would reveal the existence of entities intermediate between single-celled organisms and complex lifeless molecules.
 The existence of these intermediates (certain kinds of viruses were candidates for the role) would imply the possibility of an evolutionary transition from dead chemicals to intermediates to life.
 Unfortunately, the discovery of DNA in 1953 killed this hypothesis in its simplest form, and subsequent discoveries have only made the matter worse, Vast numbers of microorganisms are now known, as are vast numbers of complex molecules, but nothing in between.
-Furthermore, even the simplest possible cell imaginable within the limits of biology, let alone the simplest actually existing cell, is far too complex to have been thrown together by any known non-living chemical event.
+Furthermore, even the simplest possible cell imaginable within the limits of biology, let alone the simplest existing cell, is far too complex to have been thrown together by any known non-living chemical event.
 So even if evolution has an explanation of how species evolve from one to another, it has no way to “get the ball rolling” by producing the first species from something that is not a species.
-Jump to Top

 The lack of “evolution” for humans